SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 | Delete Active Category Container  | `Shift + Alt + X` |

 *Note: These shortcuts are based on the default keybindings and may vary depending on your browser or operating system.*

+### AI Assistant (LLM Connectivity) (Semi-beta)

+*If you want to try the AI assistant feature, I'd recommend starting from scratch and clicking the red "Delete All" on the bottom right of the screen first.
+So that the LLM can generate everything including the containers.*

+The **AI Assistant** feature lets you use a Large Language Model (like OpenAI's GPT models or local models via LM Studio, Ollama, etc.) to automatically build prompt setups based on your natural language requests.

+**How it works:**

+1. Click the **"Connect LLM"** button to configure your connection:
+   - **Official OpenAI API**: Enter your OpenAI API key for access to GPT models.
+   - **Local / Custom**: Enter your local LLM server URL (e.g., `http://localhost:1234/v1` for LM Studio) and optionally specify a model name.

+2. Type your request in natural language, for example:
+   - `"Create a Dark Fantasy prompt setup"`
+   - `"I need ideas for Sci-Fi portraits"`
+   - `"Build a template for Sora video generation"`

+3. Click **"Send Prompt"** and the AI will analyze your request and generate:
+   - **Categories**: Relevant word lists (e.g., `SUBJECTS`, `LIGHTING`, `MOOD`) with 10-15 varied items each
+   - **Template**: A sentence structure using those categories in square brackets

+The AI automatically creates or updates category containers and applies the template to your active template card.
+It understands context—if you mention "video", it'll structure the template for continuous shots.
+If you mention "portrait", it'll focus on character-centric categories.

+**Privacy Note:** Your API key is stored locally in your browser's localStorage and never leaves your device.
+For local models, no data is sent to external servers at all.

+**Local LLMs (Ollama, LM Studio, etc.):**
+If you plan to connect to a local model (e.g., `http://localhost:1234/v1`), **you should probably run this app locally.**
+* **Why?** Some browsers block connections from secure websites to insecure local servers ("Mixed Content" errors).
+* **How:** Simply clone the repo and open `index.html` in your browser.

 ## Undo